map3468/Website-Redesign-CTEC-3350/README.md

 Analyze competitors' website structures, communication styles, and outreach programs.
 Emphasize unique elements, such as youth-centric initiatives and mentorship programs that focus on getting youth from DFW.

+## Tone

+A friendly, approachable, and inspiring tone to resonate with young individuals, making them feel connected to the cause.